-You will receive an interim report three times a year.
+You will receive an interim report at the end of each term, starting in Term 2.
 In addition to this, you will get a tutor report once in each year.
 We hold a parents' consultation evening during the course of the academic year.